 Convention Center: San Francisco is home to the Moscone Convention Center, which is responsible for an estimated 21 percent of all tourism to San Francisco.
 The Center features three wings: Moscone North, South, and West.
 Moscone North offers 181,440 square feet of exhibit space in two halls and up to 53,410 square feet of flexible meeting space in 17 rooms.
 Moscone South offers 260,560 square feet of exhibit space, divisible into three halls, along with 60,580 square feet of meeting space within 41 flexible meeting rooms.
-The newest addition to the center, known as Moscone West, opened in June of 2003, and provides an additional 300,000 square feet of flexible exhibit and meeting space.
-Combined, the Center offers over 740,000 square feet of exhibit space, up to 106 meeting rooms, and as many as four ballrooms.
+The newest addition to the center, known as Moscone West, opened in June of 2003, and provides an additional 300,000 square feet of flexible exhibit space, up to 106 meeting rooms, and as many as four ballrooms.